vitessio/website/content/blog/2019-05-29-unsharded-vitess-benefits.md

 ### Consistent Topology

-Unlike stock SQL offerings, Vitess' topology is always backed by a consesus-based metadata store, so you will always have a consistent view of your database, its replicas, and any read-only analytics replicas that you have created.
+Unlike stock SQL offerings, Vitess' topology is backed by a consensus-based metadata store, so you will always have a consistent view of your database, its replicas, and any read-only analytics replicas that you have created.
 Along with this comes a built-in control plane that can handle high-level operations such as reparenting, all displayed in a clean web GUI.
 Finally, Vitess was created to be highly-available; its control plane and topology store work together nicely to deploy your databases across multiple regions.

 ### Networking Optimization